-The truck accident lawyers at Hecht, Kleeger & Damashek, P.C. have decades of experience in helping New Yorkers get the compensation they deserve.
-We know how to investigate truck accidents and how to hold truck drivers and trucking companies accountable.
+At Hecht, Kleeger & Damashek, P.C., our New York truck accident attorneys know how to uncover the truth and hold negligent drivers and trucking companies accountable.
+We have decades of experience representing victims across the five boroughs and a proven track record of winning complex trucking cases.
+If you or a loved one has been injured in a crash involving a commercial vehicle, contact us today for a free case review.
 If you’ve been injured in a truck accident, let us help – call (212) 490-5700 or send us an email today to schedule a free case review with one of our experienced truck accident attorneys.

 • Distracted driving: Since truck drivers are behind the wheel for hours at a time, they often get bored and engage in distracted driving behaviors like texting, fumbling with radio controls, and eating.